How do I know I'll get quality editors?

 feed of drafts that writers have posted.

-Be sure to read the directions that the writer posts along with their
+Each writer posts directions along with their

-other editors have already contributed, you can
+looking for.
+If other editors have already contributed, you can

 read their edits too.
 When you see something worth mentioning, highlight the text